seveas/git-spindle/docs/index.rst

 List all forks of this repository, highlighting the original repository.

+.. describe:: git hub add-remote [<user>]

+Add a users fork as a remote using the user's login as name for the remote.

+.. describe:: git hub browse

+Browse the repository on GitHub

 .. describe:: git hub mirror [<repo>]

 Mirror a repository from github.
 This is similar to clone, but clones into a